 For the rest of the grass, most of the steps were pretty much the same as when I did in the middle distance and far distance.
 There weren’t many form shadows in the foreground, so I alternated olive green, limepeel, chartreuse, and yellow ochre to draw the grass.
 I used light to medium pressure and vertical strokes with all those colors.
 As I drew forward in the composition (toward the bottom of the paper), I increased the length of the strokes.

-In the middle distance, I glazed the lightest highlights with a light yellow.
-I left them white in the foreground.
+In the middle distance, I glazed the lightest highlights with a light yellow, but left the highlights white in the foreground.

 In the cast shadow under the big trees, I layered dark green, indigo blue, and dark brown in random order.
-Although I continued to use vertical strokes, I increased the pressure to medium or a little heavier.
+I still used a vertical stroke, but increased the pressure to medium or a little heavier.

-I should have photographed or scanned the drawing at that point, but failed to think of it.
-I was so eager to try watercolor washes that the idea of pausing even for a moment to take pictures went clean out of my mind.
+I should have photographed or scanned the drawing at that point, but was too eager to try watercolor washes.
+Pausing even for a moment to take pictures went clean out of my mind!